 A good way to do business in Colombia and take advantage of tax and customs incentives

-The general corporate income tax today in Colombia, is XXXX with a surtax of X% when there are profits of more than XXXXX.
-The general rate will go down to XXX with no surtax, by year XXXXX.
-However, the general income tax rate for DFZ users is 20%, no surtaxes applicable regardless how profitable the venture is.
+The general corporate income tax today in Colombia, is 34% with a surtax of 6% when there are profits of more than COP 800’000.000.
+The general income tax rate for DFZ users is 20%, no surtaxes applicable regardless how profitable the venture is.

 The sole condition for this benefit to apply is that the activities giving rise to the revenue upon which the tax is calculated, are strictly those authorized to the DFZ user.

-Generally, an importer who imports goods into the country would have to pay customs duties at the moment of clearing the goods at customs.
-A DFZ user however, does not technically import the goods into Colombia when they reach the DFZ.
-For that reason those goods do not pay customs duties at clearance.
-This benefit have particularities.
+Generally, an importer who imports goods into the country would have to pay customs duties when clearing the goods at customs.
+A DFZ user, however, does not technically import the goods into Colombia when they reach the DFZ.
+For that reason, those goods do not pay customs duties at clearance.
+This benefit has particularities.